keitheous/zendesk_ticket_viewer/README.md

 ## Discussions

 I have decided to create a CLI application instead of using a web-based framework (such as Rails or Sinatra) to produce a solution that is simple and lightweight.
-I am aware that the solution could have been written in one procedural script, however I wanted to take the opportunity to showcase some of the object oriented design skills I obtained in the past few months and just focus on Ruby and Rspec.
+I am aware that the solution could have been written in one procedural script, however I wanted to take the opportunity to showcase some of the object oriented design skills that I obtained in the past few months and just focus on Ruby and Rspec.

-Rspec tests are written cover some core functionalities and Rubocop is used to enforce style consistency.
+I have written some Rspec tests to cover core functionalities and used Rubocop to enforce style consistency.
 I have also decided to use HTTParty Gem to make API calls instead of Ruby's built-in Net::HTTP class as it is much neater and cleaner to use.